rochars/wavefile/README.md

     "subChunks": []
 };
 ```
 Where "subChunks" are the subChunks of the "LIST" chunk.
-A single file may have many "LIST" chunks as long as their formats ("INFO", "adtl", etc) are not the same. **wavefile** can read and write "LIST" chunks of format "INFO".
+A single file may have many "LIST" chunks as long as their formats ("INFO", "adtl", etc) are not the same. **wavefile** can read and write "LIST" chunks of format "INFO" and "adtl".

 For "LIST" chunks with the "INFO" format, "subChunks" is an array of objects with this signature:
 ```javascript